vrushti1991/ICSE-2013-TestEvol-old/README.md

 # ICSE-2013-TestEvol

 This repository contains information related to the tool TestEvol presented in International Conference of Software Engineering, 2013.
-The tool was originally presented in [this paper](link:http://dl.acm.org/citation.cfm?id=2486990).
+The tool was originally presented in [this paper] (link:http://dl.acm.org/citation.cfm?id=2486990).

 This repository _is not_ the original repository for this tool.
 Here are some links to the original project:

-    The Official Project Page: http://www.cc.gatech.edu/~orso/software/testevol/testevol.html
+* [The Official Project Page] http://www.cc.gatech.edu/~orso/software/testevol/testevol.html
-    A Video of the Tool: https://youtu.be/b6J2WAuGj4o
+* [A Video of the Tool] https://youtube/b6J2WAuGj4o

 In this repository, for TestEvol you will find: